-PADSTOW CHRISTMAS FESTIVAL 2015: THE HIGHLIGHTS
+PADSTOW CHRISTMAS FESTIVAL 2015

 This year sees the Padstow Christmas Festival returning to the popular fishing town on the north Cornish coast for the eighth time.